laboon/ebook/text/98_glossary_of_terms.md

 __Bounds checking__: Run-time checking that data is not being written outside of a properly allocated array.

-__Branch coverage__: What percentage of branches in the code are tested usually by unit tests.
+__Branch coverage__: What percentage of branches in the code are tested, usually by unit tests.

 __Brownfield development__: Writing software which must interact with already-existing software in production, thus limiting potential design, solutions, architecture, etc.